jprobinson/eazye/README.md

 ##### The `eazye` Email type also has a handy `func (e *Email) VisibleText() ([][]byte, error)` that will return all the visible text from an HTML email or the body of a Text email if HTML is not available.

-##### If you have a lot of messages and do not want to load everything into memory, use the GenerateXXX functions and the emails will be passed along on a channel of `eazye.Response`s
+##### If you have a lot of messages and do not want to load everything into memory, use the GenerateXXX functions and the emails will be passed along on a channel of `eazye.Response`s.
+To configure the buffer size of the response channel, you can use the exported `GenerateBufferSize` variable, which is defaulted to 100.
 ```go
 // Response is a helper struct to wrap the email responses and possible errors.
 type Response struct {